Home Motorhome & Campervan Hire in New Zealand

 The main cities in New Zealand, Auckland and Wellington, are on the north island.
 In this part of the country, you can see its many volcanoes and its magnificent coasts.
 There are also many small islands to visit.
 The North Island can be visited in between 10 and 21 days.

-Visit Auckland and its surroundings – 5 days
+Visit Auckland and surroundings – 5 days

 Day 1: Arrival in Auckland and city tour.
 The two main must-sees in Auckland are the Sky Tower and Mount Eden.
 Mount Eden is an old volcano in the centre of the city that has magnificent 360-degree views.
 If you have time, go to Waiheke Island (30 minutes by ferry from downtown Auckland).
 The island is known for its pristine beaches and world-class vineyards.